Color

 red green blue

 Color is a function of the human visual system, and is not an intrinsic property.
-Objects don't "have" color, they give off light that "appears" to be a color.
+Objects don't have a color, they give off light that appears to be a color.
 Spectral power distributions exist in the physical world, but color exists only in the mind of the beholder.
+Our perception of color is not an objective measure of anything about the light that enters our eyes, but it correlates pretty well with objective reality.

-How many colors are there in this swatch?
-How many were you taught in elementary school?
+How many colors are there in the spectrum above?
+How many did I name?

 red orange yellow green blue violet